The Bankrate promise

-Many people pursue an MBA for the improved earning potential, with many business professions earning more than $100,000 annually.
+Many people pursue an MBA for improved earning potential, with many business professionals earning more than $100,000 annually.
 Of course, your salary depends on your area of expertise, company, location and more.
-Still, figures from PayScale show that the average MBA graduate earns around $90,000 nationally.
+PayScale data shows that the average MBA graduate earns around $92,000 nationally.

 Greater opportunity to advance or change careers

-Along with the increase in salary, many MBA graduates enjoy improved access to leadership positions.
-In fact, many MBA programs focus on leadership and management skills to ensure that graduates can take that forward step professionally.
+Along with a salary increase, many MBA graduates enjoy improved access to leadership positions.
+MBA programs often focus on leadership and management skills to ensure that graduates can take that forward step professionally.

-Employers are also looking to hire graduates with MBA degrees; the Graduate Management Admission Council found that 89 percent of surveyed recruiters plan to hire MBA graduates in 2021.
+Employers are also looking to hire graduates with MBA degrees.
+The Graduate Management Admission Council found that 92 percent of surveyed recruiters plan to hire MBA graduates in 2022.

 Ability to develop highly marketable skills

 Learners also develop an understanding of the inner workings of businesses.
 They learn strategy and analytical skills, which can help them become more effective team and project managers.
-While other graduate degrees can provide students with many of these skills, few programs develop such well-rounded professionals as MBA programs.
+While other graduate degrees can provide students with many of these skills, MBA programs are tailored to develop well-rounded professionals.

 An MBA degree isn’t right for everyone; depending on your financial and career situation, you may want to pursue a different type of education.

-Over the course of a one-year or two-year MBA program, students can expect to pay $70,000 to $200,000 or more to complete an MBA degree.
-This estimate includes the cost of tuition and fees, as well as books, supplies and living expenses.
+Over the course of a one-year or two-year MBA program, students could pay more than $200,000 to complete an MBA degree.

-MBA programs often require a two-year commitment of full-time study.
+MBA programs often require a two-year commitment to intensive, full-time study.
 This can create challenges for parents, new graduates with school debt or professionals who cannot afford to lose their jobs.
-While part-time, online and executive MBA programs may allow students to work and study at the same time, MBA workloads can be intensive and difficult to balance.
+But many online and part-time MBA programs allow you to attend around existing work schedules.

 What are some alternatives to MBA programs?

 A traditional MBA is not always the answer.
-For some students, choosing a different type of program can provide more suitable and accessible training.
+For some students, a different program can provide more suitable and accessible training.

 Certificates and certifications

-Certifications, on the other hand, come from industry organizations and help professionals build up their qualifications.
-These credentials acknowledge a person’s mastery within a specific field, such as business analysis or project management.
+Certifications, on the other hand, come from industry organizations and help professionals demonstrate their qualifications.
+These credentials reflect a person’s skills within a specific field, such as a social media marketing or business administration certification.
 Certifications also cover vendor technologies and applications, which may help professionals land new or more advanced careers.

-A mini MBA is a program that compresses a basic business education into around one to six months of education.
-These programs can focus on a group of core business skills or on specialized knowledge.
+A mini MBA compresses a basic business education into one to six months of education — but they don’t provide a degree.
+These programs may focus on a group of core business skills or on specialized knowledge.
 Mini MBAs also cost considerably less than MBAs and require less experience for admission.

 These crash courses in business can help new graduates quickly develop advanced business skills or allow experienced professionals to pick up specialized knowledge without sacrificing employment.
 While a mini MBA cannot match the depth of training in a traditional MBA, it can give business professionals a competitive advantage without the commitment of a full degree.